 Priorities Commitments Descriptions Progress Pathology reform Progress with forming shared public pathology entities as Companies Limited by Guarantee under Joint Venture Agreements that will meet the statutory obligations of the Public Administration Act 2004.
 Implement the new integrated Laboratory Information Systems and participate in the adoption of a Health Information Exchange as a priority for the newly formed pathology entity over the next four years.
-During 2022-23, the Women's actively participated in the establishment of a shared public pathology entity along with its precinct partners the Royal Children's Hospital.
-Royal Melbourne Hospital and the Peter MacCallum Cancer Centre.
-The partners have met regularly throughout the year to: • Create governance structures for the project (Pathology Network West). • Map the current state of all existing pathology services within the precinct. • Estimate future needs and design future service models and workforce structures. • Participate in due diligence, including both legal and financial analysis, ensuring committees consider probity in all matters of procurement. • Undertake a tender process for procuring a new laboratory information system. • Mapping space considerations and liaising with the Department of Health.
-Access to Public Fertility Care Services • Provide access to a broad range of assisted reproductive treatments and a public egg and sperm bank, so more eligible Victorians currently unable to afford treatment can access services.
+During 2022-23, the Women's actively participated in the establishment of a shared public pathology entity along with its precinct partners the Royal Children's Hospital, Royal Melbourne Hospital and the Peter MacCallum Cancer Centre.
+The partners have met regularly throughout the year to: Create governance structures for the project (Pathology Network West).
+Map the current state of all existing pathology services within the precinct.
+Estimate future needs and design future service models and workforce structures.
+Participate in due diligence, including both legal and financial analysis, ensuring committees consider probity in all matters of procurement.
+Undertake a tender process for procuring a new laboratory information system.
+Mapping space considerations and liaising with the Department of Health.
+Access to Public Fertility Care Services Provide access to a broad range of assisted reproductive treatments and a public egg and sperm bank, so more eligible Victorians currently unable to afford treatment can access services.
 The principles of service delivery will be high-quality, safe and value-based care, person-centred care, equitable access, inclusive and culturally safe.
-The Women's demonstrated a strong commitment to providing access to public fertility care services and provided a leading role during 2022-23 in its implementation by: • Achieving Reproductive Technology Accreditation Committee accreditation and Victorian Assisted Reproductive Treatment Authority registration to deliver Assisted Reproductive Technology at its Parkville campus. • Developing a public fertility leadership and workforce strategy and recruitment of over 40 key clinical and support personnel. • The development of required guidelines, processes and systems to manage risks and deliver best practice, evidence-based fertility care. • The development of the public fertility service with first patient appointments in November 2022. • The commencement of the public fertility service with nine other regional and metro health services closer to home through partnerships with nine other regional and metro health services closer to home through partnerships with nine other regional and metro health services with two services opening in Mildura and Epping, along with plans to open the remaining seven services before the end of 2023. • Establishment and launch of Australia's first public egg and sperm bank led by the Women's for Victorian public fertility patients. • Delivery of various public information materials to encourage egg and sperm donation and increase awareness of the public fertility service.
+The Women's demonstrated a strong commitment to providing access to public fertility care services and provided a leading role during 2022-23 in its implementation by: Achieving Reproductive Technology Accreditation Committee accreditation and Victorian Assisted Reproductive Treatment Authority registration to deliver Assisted Reproductive Technology at its Parkville campus.
+Developing a public fertility leadership and workforce strategy and recruitment of over 40 key clinical and support personnel.
+The development of required guidelines, processes and systems to manage risks and deliver best practice, evidence-based fertility care.
+The commencement of the public fertility service with first patient appointments in November 2022.
+The development and implementation of networked service model to deliver fertility services, with two services opening in Mildura and Epping, along with plans to open the remaining seven services before the end of 2023.
+Establishment and launch of Australia's first public egg and sperm bank led by the Women's for Victorian public fertility service.
+Delivery of various public information materials to encourage egg and sperm donation and increase awareness of the public fertility service.